 - Is the property leasehold or freehold?

-- Can we meet or speak with current village residents?
+- Can we meet or speak with current rowners to learn firsthand about their experiences and satisfaction with the community?

-- What is the average age of residents?
+- What is the average age of owners?

 5. Practical Considerations

-- Can an apartment be reserved while we sell a home?
+- Can an apartment be reserved while we sell our current home?

 - Are there parking spaces or storage units?